thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		mips		5000
 	}

-The pipeline class definition is fairly straight-forward to follow except for the route object instances.
+The pipeline class definition is fairly easy to follow except for the route object instances.
 Let's analyze it a bit further.
 The route class definition is defined as follows:

 .. code-block:: bash